tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-25-when-product-names-are-confusing.md

 categories:
 - technical-writing
 keywords:
-summary: "In the latest episode of This Week in Tech (TWIT episode 585), the hosts talk about how confusing Apple's two-factor authentication is compared to Apple's two-step verification.
+description: "In the latest episode of This Week in Tech (TWIT episode 585), the hosts talk about how confusing Apple's two-factor authentication is compared to Apple's two-step verification.
 The hosts, who are all tech gurus, had trouble sorting out the difference, and their experience with the service was even more problematic.
 This naming fail points to a core challenge in tech comm that happens when Marketing's choice of terms makes it difficult or impossible for tech writers to communicate plainly."
 bitlink: http://bit.ly/confusingmarketingterms
 ---